-6.2 Vision
+6.1 Vision

-City University College of Ajman is a private institution that endeavors to be a learning center which applies the American education system model modified to fit local requirements and offers specializations needed for the job market in both the United Arab Emirates and the region in the field of Business Administration.
-It provides demographically diverse students with opportunities and resources to help them enhance achievement in their fields of study, cultivate their personalities, improve their self-learning skills, and pursue life-long learning upon graduation.
+City University College of Ajman endeavors to be a learning center which applies the American education system model modified to fit local requirements and offers specializations needed for the job market in both the United Arab Emirates and the region.
+Its demographically diversified students will be able to cultivate their personalities, improve self-learning skills, and pursue life-long learning at both the undergraduate and graduate levels.
+These attributes will eventually enable CUCA to become a nationally and internationally distinguished University.

-6.3 Mission
+6.2 Mission

-The mission of City University College of Ajman is to offer high-quality educational programs that give its students the opportunity to reach their individual academic goals by providing a solid, well-rounded education to students with a multi-cultural and multi-national background, especially those from middle- and lower-income groups.
+The mission of City University College of Ajman (CUCA) is to offer affordable, top-quality, market-driven educational programs that give its students the opportunity to excel and reach their individual academic goals.
+CUCA provides its students with a solid, well-rounded education with multi-cultural and multi-national influences in the fields of Business Administration, Law, Public Relations and Advertising, and Education.
+In addition, the College creates an environment that is conducive to learning, promotes community engagement, and encourages a culture of research.